NotePlan/plugins/jgclark.QuickCapture/README.md

 - `/qath`: Quickly add a task at the top of a chosen note's heading
 - `/qalh`: Quickly add text lines at the top of a chosen note's heading
 - `/qad`: Quickly append a task to a chosen daily (calendar) note
+- `/qaj`: Quickly add text to the Journal section of today's daily note
 - `/qat`: Quickly append a task to a chosen project note
 - `/qpd`: Quickly prepend a task to a chosen daily (calendar) note
 - `/qpt`: Quickly prepend a task to a chosen project note